ritesh2212/SentanceEmbeddings/README.md

   Word2Vec

-  LSH with Jaccard and Cosine
+  LSH with Jaccard and Cosine(For sentance Similarity)